autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 The neural representation contains two parts, a geometric network and a color network.
 The geometric network takes a 3D position as input and outputs a sdf value, a normal vector, and a geometric feautre vector.
 The color network takes a 3D position and view direction together with the normal vector and the geometric feautre vector from geometric network and as inputs and outputs a RGB color vector.

-We support three representations for the geometric network: MLPs, Multi-res feature grids, and Tri-plane.
-We now explain the detailes and how to use it in the following:
+We support three representations for the geometric network: MLPs, [Multi-Res.
+Feature Grids](https://github.com/NVlabs/instant-ngp), and [Tri-plane](https://github.com/apchenstu/TensoRF).
+We now explain the details and how to use it in the following:

 ## MLPs